People / Faculty

 A Shadow over Palestine received the 2017 Best Book in Humanities and Cultural Studies (Literary Studies) from the Association for Asian American Studies; and was a Finalist for the American Studies Association's 2016 Lora Romero First Book Publication prize.

-In my current book-length project, “Patterns of Life: Raciality, Visuality, Global War,” I explore literary and visual configurations of the body in the long war on terror (roughly 1978 to the present).
-I investigate how contemporary U.S., Israeli, and Palestinian visual culture innovates, consolidates, and contests historical processes of racialization.
+In my current book-length project, “Patterns of Life: Raciality, Visuality, Global War,” I explore literary and visual configurations of the body in the long war on terror, attending especially to the ways contemporary U.S. visual culture innovates, consolidates, and contests historical processes of racialization.
 My point of departure is the rise of what the Obama administration has termed “pattern of life” analysis to legitimate the globalized expression of sovereign violence.
 I ask, what are the contested histories of these heuristics, how do they produce aestheticizations of enmity and raciality, and what kinds of cultural forms have emerged to surface and trouble their common sense?